Tysseract/SBCC-CS105-EX06-IntegerPairs/README.md

 The project name of this exercise is **IntegerPairs**.

-The purpose of this assignment is to apply what you have learned about decisions with `if` statements and multiple alternatives.
+The purpose of this assignment is to apply what you have learned about decisions with `if` statements, compound `if` statements and multiple alternatives

 ### Problem Description